copernck/TreasuryViz-us-Bond-Analysis/README.md

 ## 🔄 Updates

 ### Automatic Updates:
-- Firefox will automatically update your extension when new versions are published
+- Firefox will automatically update your extension when i publish new version
-- Users will receive notifications about major updates

-### Manual Updates:
-1. Download the latest version
-2. Install over existing version
-3. Settings and data will be preserved

 ---